shreyash-chonkie/mastra/packages/core/src/workflows/vNext/docs.md

 - `id`: Unique identifier for the step
 - `inputSchema`: Zod schema defining expected input
 - `outputSchema`: Zod schema defining output shape
+- `resumeSchema`: Optional.
+Zod schema defining resume input
+- `suspendSchema`: Optional.
+Zod schema defining suspend input
 - `execute`: Async function that performs the step's work

 The `execute` function receives a context object with:

 - `inputData`: The input data matching the inputSchema
+- `resumeData`: The resume data matching the resumeSchema, when resuming the step from a suspended state.
+Only exists if the step is being resumed.
 - `mastra`: Access to mastra services (agents, tools, etc.)
 - `getStepResult`: Function to access results from other steps
 - `suspend`: Function to pause workflow execution (for user interaction)